WDI-SEA/notes/05-node-express/express-intro/02routes.md

 <em>https://www.reddit.com/search?q=cute%20puppies</em>

 Let's break this down:
-* Base URL:
+* Base URL (consists of the protocol (https) and the domain (www.reddit.com)):
 <em>https://www.reddit.com</em>
-* The rest that will be captured by a URL pattern:
-<em>/search?q=cute%20puppies</em>
+* URL Pattern (think of as directories of the web app):
+<em>/search</em>
+* Query String (a key=value way of sending data with the request):
+<em>?q=cute%20puppies</em>

-In this situation, the URL pattern would look something like "/search?q=:searchedterms", where :searchedterms is a parameter that represents whatever was typed into the search bar.
+In this situation, the URL pattern would look something like "/search".
+When the request arrived in our route handler function, we would have access to the query string key-value pairs as part of the `request` object.
+More on this a bit later...

-URL Patterns will become more clear as we get into some examples.
+URL Patterns will become clearer as we get into some examples.

 ## HTTP Verb

-There are 4 HTTP verbs:
+There are 4 main HTTP verbs:
 * get
 * post
 * put